Fire Weather Index Map: Check Wildfire Danger for Any Location

 Solar farm operators in fire-prone areas monitor FWI to protect installations.
 High FWI triggers defensive actions like vegetation clearing around panels.
 Wind data feeds directly into FWI, connecting two critical planning variables.

-How to Check FWI on PixelGust
+How to check FWI on PixelGust

 1. Open the dashboard at pixelgust.com/app.